 An MCL sprain, a milder version of the injury, can often be healed on its own by keeping weight off of it and compressing the joint with a knee brace.
 Anti-inflammatory drugs, such as aspirin or ibuprofen, may be prescribed to reduce swelling.
 A severe MCL injury might take months to recover, but it rarely requires surgery to heal.
 Physical therapy is sufficient to heal a torn MCL by strengthening the leg muscles.

-If you have injured your knee in the Southern California area, visit a walk-in clinic that is part of the UrgentMED Network today!
+If you have injured your knee in the Southern California area, visit a walk-in clinic that is part of UrgentMED today!
 The friendly staff can determine whether you have a torn ACL or MCL.
 You will be on the road to recovery in no time.